 I-1631 will create a $15/ton carbon fee, which will grow at $2/year.
 The goal of I-1631 is to use that money to invest in solutions that we know reduce climate pollution.
 I-1631 is expected to raise over $800 million a year for investments in clean energy infrastructure such as wind and solar, creating thousands of well-paying jobs across the state while cutting pollution; critically, over $280 million of that will be invested in projects in marginalized communities.

 I-1631 is only one piece of the fierce and broad effort we need to address the climate crisis—but it’s an important one, and we hope you can join us to help make sure that it gets on the ballot!

 Okay, I’m in.
 How can I help?

-After June 30th, we will be switching to persuasion.
+Now that signatures have been collected and turned in, we will be switching to persuasion.
 We need to contact one million Washingtonians to make sure that they know to vote Yes on 1631.
 To do that, we will need over 1,000 volunteers knocking on doors and making phone calls all across the state.
 To get involved in your area, please fill out the form above and we’ll be in touch!